casper-network/docs-archive/glossary/B.rst

 Block proposal
 ^^^^^^^^^^^^^^
-Sending a (newly) created block to the other nodes on the network for potential inclusion in the DAG.
+Sending a (newly) created block to the other nodes on the network for potential inclusion in the blockchain.
 Note that this term applies to NEW blocks only.

 Block time
 ^^^^^^^^^^